JaiPizGon/NeuralSens/cran-comments.md

 ## donttest{} examples

 The `SensAnalysisMLP.R` function contains `\donttest{}` examples which produce animations that take >5sec that users need to know about, but cause issues in examples and checks.
+The `HessianMLP.R` function contains `\donttest{}` examples which produce animations that take >5sec that users need to know about, but cause issues in examples and checks.
-The manipulations before the animation rending is already tested in the example which is not wrapped by `\donttest{}`.
+The manipulations before the animation rending is already tested in the examples which are not wrapped by `\donttest{}`.

 ## Test environments